IRS Notice Guide

 No. A CP11 means you owe more due to the correction.
 A CP12 means the correction resulted in a larger refund or smaller balance.

-Upload your CP11 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your CP11 notice and our tool checks the exact IRM provisions that apply to your penalty type.